Specialism

 Other external factors and their impact

-The United Kingdom's decision to leave the European Union, Brexit, has had implications for the planning system.
+Brexit - the United Kingdom's decision to leave the European Union - had significant implications for the planning system.

 During the transition period and subsequent negotiations, there was uncertainty and potential disruption to policies, regulations, and funding streams.
 This uncertainty affected planning decision-making and caused delays as authorities navigated through institutional changes and the need to adjust their processes.

 Economic conditions, such as recent recessions, have also added to planning decision delays.
-During these economic downturns have reduced investment in development projects, leading to more lapsed planning applications.
+These economic downturns have reduced investment in development projects, leading to more lapsed planning applications.
 When conditions improve, those projects are revived and new applications put in, effectively duplicating work that has already been done.

 Planning applications involve engagement with various stakeholders, including neighbouring residents, community groups, environmental organisations, and highway authorities.
 If there is significant opposition or objections to a proposed development, it can lead to extended periods of negotiation, additional consultations, or even legal challenges.
 These factors result in delays as planning authorities thoroughly consider the concerns and seek to address them appropriately.